-Eligible employees who are not required to work on a County-recognized holiday that falls on their regularly scheduled workday and are in a paid status on the regular workday immediately preceding and following a holiday are entitled to holiday regular pay for their regularly scheduled work hours.
-Employees who are in an unpaid status on the regular workday immediately preceding or following the holiday are not eligible for holiday pay.
+Eligible employees who work on a County-recognized holiday and are in a paid status on the regular work day immediately preceding and following a holiday are entitled to holiday pay for their regularly scheduled work hours.
 If the employee's work schedule is other than Monday through Friday, and the holiday falls on the employee's day off, the employee is entitled to a floating day off, to be used within ninety (90) calendar days and with prior approval.

-An employee in a non-exempt position who is required to work on a County holiday shall be entitled to regular pay in addition to holiday premium pay at one and onehalf (1.5) times for each hour worked.
+An employee in a non-exempt position who is required to work on a County holiday shall be entitled to regular pay in addition to holiday premium pay at one and one-half (1.5) times for each hour worked.
 Exempt employees who are required to work on a County holiday will receive regular pay in addition to holiday premium pay at their regular rates for each hour worked, or exchange time.
 Normally, the County will credit the employee with exchange time.
 A department director may request, based on compelling or extraordinary operational needs, that the Director of Human Resources approve holiday premium pay for an employee or group of employees in lieu of exchange time, subject to the conditions in Section 9.07 of this handbook.

 Part-time benefits-eligible employees are entitled to holiday pay for their scheduled hours if the recognized holiday falls on their regularly scheduled workday.